Start your anchor with a quickdraw

 • I'm using a pre-tied quad made from a 180 cm Dyneema sling, but the anchor could be pretty much anything you like.

-• After you build a proper anchor, you can use the bottom carabiner on the quickdraw as a place to hold your backpack, or maybe a sling with extra gear.
-It's probably NOT a good idea to use this as the first clip for the next pitch.
-That is a rather involved topic, and it's discussed a bit at the bottom of this article.
+• It may NOT a good idea to use this as the first clip for the next pitch.
+That is a rather involved topic, and it's discussed a bit at the bottom of the article.

 Method 1: Sequence for multi pitch anchor